 Patchouli is cultivated for its oils which are produced by steam distillation from either the fresh or dried leaves.
 There is actually a difference of opinion on whether fresh or dried leaves produce the better oil.

-What are the benefits of patchouli essential oil?
+What are the benefits of patchouli?

 Regardless of how you feel about the scent of this essential oil, it is considered to be useful in many respects.

-- Useful as an insect repellent
+• Useful as an insect repellent

-- It may be used as a conditioner for dreadlocks
+• It may be used as a conditioner for dreadlocks

-- In Japan and Malaysia, it is used as an antidote for venomous snakebites
+• In Japan and Malaysia, it is used as an antidote for venomous snakebites

-- It is an important ingredient in incense and along with that is considered calming
+• It is an important ingredient in incense and along with that is considered calming

 Robert Tisserand listed patchouli as one of his 6 skin soothing oils in his presentation at the HSMG Soap Conference in Denver I attended.
 As such it is considered beneficial for eczema, dermatitis, wrinkles, and cracked and dry skin.

 Patchouli is one of my personal favorites of the essential oils I work with for several reasons: it is soothing to the skin and to the emotions, it blends well with a wide number of other essential oils and I personally love the way it smells.
-I hope I have answered the question of “What is Patchouli?”
-As a quick recap, it is a herb that is cultivated for its wonderful oil which is valued in perfumery and aromatherapy.
+I hope I have answered the question of “What is Patchouli?” as well as “What does it smell like?” and “What are the benefits of patchouli?”

 That is Patchouli and if you haven’t tried it I urge you to take a closer sniff.